 Rustic Roads are important historical and cultural assets in Montgomery County.
 Documenting the histories of these roadways and the cultural landscapes that they bisect and connect has been a fundamentally important task since the adoption of the first RRFMP in 1996.
 Within the scope of this update, new history sections were written for nominated rustic roads and those with incomplete road profiles.
 For roads with complete profiles, such as those from the 1996 RRFMP, only minor edits were made to the historical information included in the history and traveling experience sections.
-Opportunities to expand upon this work are proposed by the Historic Preservation Office and are outlined in the following goals and action items associated with those goals.
+Opportunities to expand upon this work are proposed by the Historic Preservation Office and are outlined in the following recommendations and supportive action items.